aik6980/fj2021_game/master/Assets/Audio/audio readme.txt

 CRICKETS:
 	On islands at night loop it. attenuation distance should just cover the island.

+TREES: On Islands with trees in day, loop it, attenuation distance should just cover the island.

 FOOTSTEPS:
 	Select one at random when the player moves on land, emitting from the player character, that's all!